 If you need paint, due to its peeling, do it as soon as possible!
 The longer that wood is exposed, the more likely wood rot will set in.
 And by definition, waiting is deferred maintenance.
 That goes for the home and any attached wood.
 If the patio cover is wood, consider replacing it with an Alumawood type product.
 There is nothing more wasteful than continually throwing money at an item that will just require more money thrown at it in a couple of years.
 When you decide to paint, do so in contemporary colors.
 Right now, brown and tan are a safe choice.
 Blue is not.
-In a recent survey, only 6% of residents liked a blue house, that means you just lost 94% of renters, and your property might sit vacant for a very long time.
+In a recent survey, only 6% of residents liked a blue house, which means you just lost 94% of renters, and your property might sit vacant for a very long time.

 Pooching Siding - this is a bad thing